whyhussain07/Twitter-Comment-Generator/README.md

 # 🧠 Kaito Comment Generator Bot

-This is a Python-based automation script that reads tweets from a file, detects the associated project, and generates short, human-like comments using the Groq API and LLaMA 3 models.
+This is a Python-based automation script that reads tweets from a file, detects the associated project, and generates short, human-like comments using the AI .

-It includes secure user authentication via Google Sheets and supports a variety of crypto projects with aliases for broader detection.
+It includes secure user authentication and supports a variety of crypto projects with aliases for broader detection.

 ---

 ## 🚀 Features

 - ✅ Auto-detects the crypto project from tweet content
-- 🧠 Generates smart, human-style comments using `llama3-8b-8192`
+- 🧠 Generates smart, human-style comments `AI`
-- 🔐 Username & passcode authentication via Google Sheets
+- 🔐 Username & passcode authentication
 - 📁 Reads input from `tweets.txt` and saves output to `tweet_replies.txt`
 - 🔄 Supports aliases (e.g. "blessnet", "noya.ai", "oglabs")